briandowns/kahless/README.md

 * first - returns the first record in the table
 * last - returns the last record in the table
 * find - gets all records from the table
+* where - retrieves all records matching the given condition and values

 ### Deleting Records